-Netsafe LIVE are free online safety events for schools and parents.
+Netsafe LIVE are free, face to face online safety events for schools and parents.
 The events are held around the country from the Far North to Invercargill with Netsafe’s Education Advisor Pauline Spence who talks about the risks, challenges and opportunities of digital technology, and looks at practical ways to support young people as they navigate the online world.
 Check below to see if Netsafe are coming to your area soon.

 If your school, CoL, Kahui Ako or cluster of schools is interested in hosting a Netsafe LIVE event, or would like more information please email us at firstname.lastname@example.org